Skip to main content

 Talk to your housemates about their plans.

-Your tenancy ends if any of the tenants give your landlord a valid 'notice to quit'.
-The tenancy ends for everyone.
+Your tenancy ends if any tenant gives your landlord a valid 'notice to quit'.
+The joint tenancy ends for everyone.
 Anyone who wants to stay needs to agree a new tenancy with the landlord.

 If some of you want to stay and some want to leave, you could look for other people to move in.
 The tenants who want to stay could then ask the landlord if they can sign a new tenancy agreement.